BrandonScottt/Data_projects_TripleTen/Sprint15_Age_Predictions/README.md

 - **Dataset**: Photographs of individuals with their ages indicated.
 - **Features**:
-  - Images: Photographs of individuals.
+  - `Images` - Photographs of individuals.
-  - Age: The indicated age of the individual in each photograph.
+  - `Age` - The indicated age of the individual in each photograph.

 ## Answer these questions:
 - Perform exploratory data analysis to get an overall impression of the dataset.